 - By the President’s invitation (provided for state-level visits, to some Russian and overseas organizations etc.).

-- With a private paid 2-hour visit on request (for more details and costs please check Grand Kremlin Palace tour options).
+- With a 2-hour group Great Kremlin Palace tour or private Great Kremlin Palace tour on request.
 Passport details of all the group members are required.

 State Kremlin Palace

 The State Kremlin Palace is the newest structure in the Russian Kremlin, put up in 1961.
 Please do not confuse it with the Grand Kremlin Palace (sometimes called Great Kremlin Palace) described above.